ClemExp/GKE-Traefik/monitoring_setup/README.md

 ## Modify values YAML

+Modify the prometheus / grafana stack values yaml
-- Add extra chart that is needed for the example dashboard
+- Add custom scrape configuration for traefik metrics
-- Add the example dashboard as JSON.
-You can also import the chart manually once Grafana will be deployed.
+- Add Grafana dashboard(s) for traefik as JSON.
+You can also import the chart manually once Grafana is deployed.

 ## Install Kube Prometheus Stack